In this article we are going to look at how to clean dogs’ ears.

 And while not all Labradors need their ears cleaning, many do.
 This is for a number of reasons, including the shape of their ears.

 Your Labrador’s ancestors were wolves, with upright and pointed ears.
 These ears weren’t just evolved to do a great job of detecting sound, they were also practical in terms of hygiene.

-Labradors have been selectively bred with a different structure to their ears than their pointy eared ancestors, and the ear canal is covered with a soft furry flap
+Labradors have been selectively bred with a different structure to their ears than their pointy-eared ancestors, and the ear canal is covered with a soft furry flap.

-Labrador ear problems
+Dog ear problems

-Labradors with hairy ear canals
+Dogs with hairy ear canals

-You might be tempted to cut or tweeze out your Labrador’s inner ear hair if you notice it, but if this is not done carefully, the cropped hairs could fall into the ear canal and cause even more problems.
+You might be tempted to cut or tweeze out your Labrador’s inner ear hair if you notice it, but if this is not done carefully, the cropped hairs could fall into the ear canal and potentially cause even more problems.